 - Dr. Johnny Garcia, SimIS Inc.

-- Mr. Mark Klett, Klett Consulting Group, Inc.
+- Mr. Michael Klett, Klett Consulting Group, Inc.

-- Mr. Bob McKenna, Virginia Peninsula Chamber of Commerce (Ex Officio)
+- Mr. Bob McKenna, Virginia Peninsula Chamber (Ex Officio)

 - Dr. Lisa Monaco, Jacobs